russmckendrick/records/content/albums/richard-hawley-27760224/index.md

 styles: ["Acoustic", "Pop Rock", "Indie Rock"]
 ---

 Richard Willis Hawley (born 17 January 1967) is an English singer-songwriter, guitarist, and producer.
 After his first band Treebound Story (formed while he was still at school) broke up, Hawley found success as a member of Britpop band Longpigs in the 1990s.
-After that group broke up in 2000, he joined the band Pulp, led by his friend Jarvis Cocker, for a short time.
+He played with Pulp, led by his friend Jarvis Cocker, as a touring musician for a short time.
 As a solo musician, Hawley has released eight studio albums.
 He has been nominated for a Mercury prize twice and once for a Brit Award.
 He has collaborated with Lisa Marie Presley, Shakespears Sister, Arctic Monkeys, Manic Street Preachers, Elbow, Duane Eddy and Paul Weller.